-A spokesman for the Media Matters, Dwight Icenbower, is not so thrilled: “The farce is over.
+A spokesman for Media Matters, Dwight Icenbower, is not so thrilled: “The farce is over.
 The only question is what color their new uniforms will be.
 Probably yellow.
 I don’t see how the Times and Post can maintain any semblance of independence now.”

 Could the intimate physical proximity really jeopardize the papers’ independence?
 “No, not at all,” argues Times’ editor Xavier Landschwager.
 “We and the Post will be occupying that wing destroyed by the 9/11 attacks.
 It’s been totally rebuilt with bomber firewalls.
-Except for nearby bathrooms, there will be no commingling of generals and admirals with editors and writers.
+Except for nearby bathrooms, there will be no conmingling of generals and admirals with editors and writers.
 We’ll have separate entrances/exits, snack rooms, and even parking lots.
 So please, let’s dispense with all the conspiracy theories.”

 “Ah yes, those common bathrooms.
 There’s the rub,” says Mr. Icenbower.
 But Mr. Landschwager was quick to dismiss their significance: “I’m standing at a urinal next to a Marine colonel who gives me a hot tip about a successful drone strike in Helmland province… what am I supposed to do — piss on it?
 The whole arrangement is going to save us a helluva lot of footwork.”

 Other critics wonder about the Post and Times independence from each other, being cheek by jowl in the same wing.
 “There’s a single shared window between the two office complexes,” said Mr. Landschwager.
 “Completely covered by Venetian blinds on both sides.
 So that’s a double blind situation — the gold standard for any kind of scientific-like work.
 And if we peek through occasionally to give a friendly nod to our colleagues and rivals next door?
-Well, if that’s problem, I’ll eat New York Times vs. United States and dump the turd in that shared bathroom.”
+Well, if that’s a problem, I’ll eat New York Times vs. United States and dump the turd in that shared bathroom.”